shafiryr/ng-http-cache/packages/core/README.md

 **signal-http-cache** is a fast, minimal and elegant HTTP caching utility designed for Angular 17+ using the new **Signals** reactivity model.

-It provides:

 - ⚡ Smart HTTP caching with TTL
 - 🔄 Stale-While-Revalidate behavior
 - 🚫 Automatic in-flight deduplication (no duplicate requests)
+- 🧠 Pure Signals-based reactivity (no RxJS required, no subscriptions)
+- 🧹 Automatic cleanup via Angular DestroyRef
 - 🔥 Fully reactive state (`data`, `loading`, `error`)
-- 🌐 Optional custom `fetch` for SSR compatibility
+- 🌐 Optional custom `fetch` for SSR and `HttpClient` adapters
 - 🧩 Framework-agnostic core, Angular-ready by design
 - 📦 Zero dependencies

-The result is a simple but powerful data-fetching mechanism that works seamlessly with Angular.

 ---